Yay Kosher

 • 💬 Comments

 • Goes with anything.
 Morning coffee, Shabbat kiddush or dessert, late night snack.
-You name the occasion and this recipe for Mandelbrot works for it.

 • Traditional Jewish dessert with lots of options.
-This recipe is a stripped down Mandel Bread recipe but there are so many ways to enjoy it.
+This recipe is a stripped down recipe but there are so many ways to enjoy it.
 We give some suggestions at the end of the post as to options for tweaks to the recipe.

-mandel bread butter and sugar
+butter and sugar

-mandel bread butter and sugar cream
+creamed butter and sugar

 Don't put away your electric mixer just yet, you will still need it up until the point that the flour is mixed in.
 Once the creamed butter and sugar looks good, add one egg and mix until it is fully incorporated.
 Add each egg the same way until you have added all of the eggs.
 Then add the vanilla, almonds, baking powder, and orange juice.This is also where you would add the anise or fennel seed if you are doing so.

-mandel bread add egg
+add egg

-mandel bread add vanilla and water
+add vanilla and water

 Ok, bye bye electric mixer.
 Now it is time to do some good old fashioned mixing by hand.
 We are doing this because we want to make sure that the dough is no over mixed and hand mixing is a good way to control that.
 Mix in the flour which is the last of the dry ingredients.
 Keep mixing until the point where all of the flour has just been incorporated.

-mandel bread mix in flour-1
+mix in flour

 This is what the dough should look like when it is ready:

-mandel bread dough is ready
+cookie dough is ready

 The dough will be sticky so just be ready for that.
 Put enough flour on your cutting board or counter to account for this.
 Flour helps to make the dough not stick to the surface.
 Once you have prepared the surface, mold the dough into the log shape.
 Do not knead the dough, just handle it enough to get it into this shape: